-From talking about her experience as a TAPS Parent, to her life as an Australian in the Netherlands, Stephanie Ernst is available for your next speaking engagement.
+From talking about her experience as a TAPS parent to the challenges of raising twins, and building online rare disease communities, Stephanie Ernst is available for your next speaking engagement.

-If you’re looking for an active, engaging speaker who can speak about building online communities, or a passionate patient advocate who has taken the plunge into research and building a foundation, then read on to discover how we can work together.
+If you’re looking for an active, engaging speaker who can speak about building online communities, a passionate patient advocate who has taken the plunge into research and building a foundation or a twin parent who’s passionate and enthusiastic about raising multiples, read on to discover how we can work together.

 Advocacy In Action

 From discussing my experience as a TAPS patient to speaking about creating an online community, I’m happy to talk to you about my passion.
 Your next event needs a speaker who can talk from the heart, bring in some humor, and speak with empathy and enthusiasm.

 Creating Online Communities